 The First Day

-But around the 12 hour mark, this toxin will un-bond from your blood cells, and your respiratory system will start to get back to its old self.
+However, around the 24-hour mark, this toxin will un-bond from your blood cells, and your respiratory system will start to get back to its old self.
 The effects of carbon monoxide may never fully heal, but you will notice an improvement in your ability to sustain energy and exertion levels for longer.

 The Next Day